|

 The accumulation of rubbish in the streets is by no means a new problem in Rome!
-Embedded in buildings throughout the centre of the Eternal City are a number of historical marble plaques warning people not to discard their rubbish in the street.
-The sixty or so plaques were added in the 17th and 18th centuries and often indicate the fines or punishments that would arise if people disobeyed the law.
+Embedded in the exterior walls of buildings throughout the centre of the Eternal City are a number of historical marble signs warning people not to discard their rubbish in the street.
+The sixty or so signs were added in the 17th and 18th centuries and often indicate the fines or punishments that would arise if people disobeyed the law.
 The oldest plaque I have found dates back to 1646 and is attached to the side of the church of Sant' Agostino in Campo Marzio.
-The plaques were authorised by the Presidente delle Strade (President of the Streets).
+The signs were authorised by the Presidente delle Strade (President of the Streets).
 Comments are closed.

 |